darwins-challenge/fly-me-to-the-moon/manuscript/Alea-Iacta-Est.md

 Note that for the `Forward` and `Backward` alternative we need to also create a nested program that will be wrapped.

-## Moonlander
+## Generating more complex grammars
-In generating random moonlander programs one quickly encounters a problem.
+In generating random programs one quickly encounters a problem.
 The problem manifest itself in occasional stack overflows.
 In order to examine the problem we are taking a closer look at the heart of the problem.

 Take a look at the following grammar